adobecom/milo/libs/utils/lana.md

 It is recommended that the client ID is set for every page so that implicit errors are logged with that client ID.

 `window.lana.setDefaultOptions(options)`: Updates the default options.
 Any params not defined in the options object will keep the existing default options.

+Note that the current option state is stored in `window.lana.options` and can also be directly changed there.

 ## Example